-34.2(10) The board may, on application by the licence holder or the interested person with whom the licence holder is negotiating, extend the period for reaching agreement
+The superintendent may, on application by the licence holder or the interested person with whom the licence holder is negotiating, extend the period for reaching agreement

 (a) by any period that the licence holder and interested person agree on; or

 (b) by up to 90 days, if the licence holder and the interested person cannot agree on the length of the extension but the superintendent is satisfied that they are involved in on-going negotiations in good faith that may result in an agreement.